Health and well being

 There are some practical steps that you can make to help keep you warm and healthy throughout the winter months:

 - Get your free flu jab.
 If you are aged 65 or over, pregnant, have certain medical conditions, live in a residential or nursing home, or are the main carer for an older or disabled person.
+An annual nasal spray flu vaccine is also available for all children aged two and three years old.

 - By setting your heating to the right temperature (18-21 °C, 65-70 °F), you can keep your home warm.
 Ensure windows and doors are closed to prevent heat escaping.